microsoft/sqltoolsservice/docs/guide/jsonrpc_protocol.md

 of the edit that the user performed.
 The `line`/`endLine` and `offset`/`endOffset` (column) numbers indicate the 1-based range of the file that is being replaced.
 The `insertString` field indicates the string that will be inserted.
 In the specified range.

-*NOTE: In the very near future, all file locations will be specified with zero-based coordinates.*

 ```json
     {